utep-cs-systems-courses/f23-org-video-MayraRobles/project/README.md

-## My Blinky Buzzy Toy
+## My Silly Toy

 This program is a silly toy that runs on an msp430.
 The behavior for each button is:
-- S1: Plays Canon in D while the green and red leds count to 3 in binary
+- S1: Plays Canon in D while snow falls on a cute little robot
-- S2: Shows the dimming of lights.
-Red goes for dim to bright and green goes from bright to dim.
-No sound.
+- S2: Shows an inspirational quote in 5x7 font
-- S3: Plays a sound that goes from low to high and high to low
+- S3: Plays a sound that goes from low to high and high to low, simulating a siren.
+It also adds circles to the screen
-- S4: Changes the color led and the note every time it is pressed
+- S4: Every time it is pressed, a rectangle is drawn inside the previous rectangle and the note is changed

 ## How to run